SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

    * - node.isRemoved
      - True when the node is being flushed

-You can access its stageable's signals via :
+You can access its NamedType's signals via :

 .. list-table::
    :header-rows: 1